 Arab Mendicant in Meditation Painter, Charles Camino, French b.1824 – d.1888, watercolor over traces of graphite on cream, slightly textured wove paper .

 From the description of the Walters Art Museum:

 “In this work, the artist depicts the figure in such a way that most of his face is obscured, creating a sense of mystery.
 Everything we know about the character of this man is expressed though his posture, clothes, and objects, like his bowl containing a few coins.
 Very little is known about Camino’s training; he visited Algeria in the early 1850s, which inspired the art he made in the decades that followed.”

 I have stared at this painting for quite some time.
 There is a lot to unpack from this one if you have any interest in hand tools.
 This image is of a very organized workshop of a master craftsman plying his trade in the early 19th century.
 I feel he is consulting with a client about a commission they are undertaking and discussing the finer details.
 Click the image for a larger version and enjoy.

 A little something for Wagon Wednesday.
 A simple bow-top accommodation.
 Very little of the wagon is seen in the image but we can rest assured that it was painted green at one time.
 Hedley picked up some fine details here including bolts, boards, the tarp attachment, and a very nice little driving lamp.

 A Traveller’s (sic) Tuesday.
 Just a glimpse into life in a bender tent.
 Despite the glamorous view of life on the road depicted by the romantic English Gypsy Caravans, this is how most Roma lived in 19th Century Britain.
-Gypsies, Camped on the Beach, near South Shields, Ralph Hedley Charlton, painted 1876.